vanbrabantf/frederickvanbrabant.com/content/english/blog/2025-11-28-Choosing-your-starting-line-in-enterprise-architecture.md

 This is OK, you are mapping out the current way the organization works.
 If you find incompatibilities, that's actually a good thing.
 You are already creating value by pointing that out.

 Once you have gathered “everything” [^2] you can call that your baseline.
 Then it's time to try to mould this towards a structure that fits together.
-Connect the free-form jazz version of a capability map you found in a slide deck somewhere to industry standard value steams.
+Connect the free-form jazz version of a capability map you found in a slide deck somewhere to industry standard value streams.

 Once you have an overview of things you've designed (or used standards for) to the things you have found, you can start to clean up and improve the AS-IS.
 Slowly but steadily towards a more mature model.